prtkjha01/liv-fit-server/README.md

-# My E-com
+# LivFit

-The My E-com Backend is a RESTful API built to support the My E-com online marketplace application.
+The LivFit Backend is a RESTful API built to support the LivFit web application.

 ## Features